phelum/AccessPoint/README.md

 2024-10-10
     Changed mon4hap so dhclient for wifi not started when no carrier.
     Previous approach (testA && testB || action) didn't work.
+    Starting dhclient before a connection is established is pointless.

+2024-11-02
+    mon4hap now kills any wifi dhclient when starting an upstream interface.
+This stops pointless requests when wifi is in access point mode.
+    mon4hap now check the interfaces files and will run the required pre-up, post-up, and post-down tasks if not mentioned in the interface entry.
+This avoids having to modify the interface files.